 Would you believe us if we told you that save the dates were one of the more contemporary pieces of wedding stationery we made?
 Go ahead: ask your parents.
-There’s a real chance that they didn’t use them and didn’t have friends that used them, either.
-While you’ll find earlier ones, they’re a mostly 21st century phenomenon: the era of the destination wedding and of generational migration away from hometowns.
-Accordingly, we’re all learning the why’s and how’s of them together.
-We think they’re a courteous gesture and a brilliant way to start your ceremony planning with a bit of personal style.
+There’s a real chance that they didn’t send wedding save-the-dates and didn’t have friends that used them, either.
+When they were getting married, there weren’t many uses of invitation to follow.
+Couples just sent wedding invitations.
+While you might find earlier ones, they are mostly a 21st century phenomenon: the era of destination weddings and of generational migration away from hometown weddings.
+Accordingly, we are all learning the why’s and how’s of them together.
+We think they are a courteous gesture and a brilliant way to start your ceremony planning with a bit of personal style.

 “Passport to Romance” by Paperless Post

 Because save the dates are relatively new within the category of wedding stationery, they are refreshingly unbound by much of wedding etiquette.
 Of course you need to send one to every guest invited to your wedding ceremony, but otherwise you are free to get a little creative with your design.
 You can take a look at the save the date templates on our website for inspiration, but the most traditional formulas are fairly simple and take care of a few key functions.
 Here are the basics for what to include and how to word your save the dates: